Resume Writing

 Mistake #2: Including Photos or Headshots

 Photos confuse ATS parsers.
-The system might interpret the image metadata as your name or try to OCR text from the image — often producing gibberish.
+The system might interpret image metadata as your name or try to OCR text from the image — often producing gibberish.
 Plus, in many countries, including a photo opens the door for discrimination claims.

 Mistake #3: Using Graphics, Icons, or Logos

 That progress bar showing you’re “80% skilled in Python”?
 The ATS sees a grey box.
 Nothing else.
-Those rating stars for your language skills?
+Those rating stars for language skills?
 Invisible.

 Fix: Write “Python — Advanced” or list your proficiency level in plain text.